Paul has worked as a painter and decorator; lawn care manager; bookseller; and freelance writer. Born in the UK, he now lives in Florida.

 An effective all-rounder with the ability to trim hedges and shrubs of all configurations, the GARCARE GHT06 4.2-Amp Corded is a reliable and durable product that provides excellent cutting power in my experience.

 My favorite thing about this model is that the steel blades are titanium coated, which makes them longer lasting than the ones that you will find with some of the cheaper trimmers.
 They are capable of cutting through branches 5/8 inch in diameter and don't go blunt after just a few months.

 Like with all corded trimmers, you are limited by the location of power supplies and the general inconvenience of operating with a cord, but otherwise, it is comfortable and convenient to use.

-In terms of value for money, this model is difficult to beat.
+As far as value for money goes, this model is difficult to beat.